As colleges and universities struggle with declining enrollment, many institutions are turning towards transfer students.

 The University of North Carolina (UNC) regularly works with the Carolina Student Transfer Excellence Program (C-STEP), a program that helps low- and moderate-income students through special events, support services, and advising.
 Once students are admitted into the program and successfully complete their work at a partnering community college, they come to Chapel Hill.

 Tactic 6: Get students involved in social life

 The University of Dayton‘s UD Sinclair Academy partners with Sinclair Community College to offer transfer students the chance to participate in the Dayton campus community well before their transition.
 Community college students who are members of the UD Sinclair Academy can participate in clubs at UD, meet with UD academic advisors, and participate in peer mentoring through UD’s Office of Multicultural Affairs.

-“Students don’t miss out on being part of the university community while they are taking classes at the community college,” says Julia Thompson, associate director of the office of admission and financial aid at UD.
+“Students don’t miss out on being part of the university community while they are taking classes at the community college,” says Julia Thompson, Director of Student Success for Community College Partnerships at UD.